Jaisalmer Packages

 2. One Night Desert Stay Realism

-One night gets you the sunset and the evening program but cuts out the sunrise, which is when the dunes are at their best.
-Most travellers we speak to after a single night say they wished they had stayed longer.
-We build our Jaisalmer itineraries around two desert nights for anyone making the dunes a reason for the trip.
+One night gets you the sunset and the evening program, but cuts out the sunrise, which is when the dunes are at their best.
+Most travellers we speak to after a single night say they wish they had stayed longer.
+We build our Jaisalmer tour package itineraries around two desert nights for anyone making the dunes a reason for the trip.

 3. Camp Comfort, Evening Entertainment, and Winter Night Prep